 PyTorch: I’m Fast, JAX: You Call That Fast?

-Ok, I did not mean PyTorch is slow.
-But it is always a fun (and worthy) exercise to flex how fast you can really go with compilers when you lay out computation in the right way.
+PyTorch is far from being concluded slow.
+But it is always a fun (and worthwhile) exercise to flex how fast you can really go with compilers if you can lay out a computation in the right way.

-I highly recommend you read the original DETR paper.
+I recommend you read the original DETR paper.

 The Bottleneck